truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

 Encryption is for securing sensitive data.

 {{< hint info >}}
-You can only encrypting a zvol if you create the zvol from a dataset with encryption.
+You can only encrypt a zvol if you create the zvol from a dataset with encryption.
 {{< /hint >}}

 {{< include file="/_includes/EncryptionBackupKeys.md" type="page" >}}